 Click here to Join the Zoom Meeting!

-On a good day we have a variety of tunes with instruments from pipes to melodeon, banjo to fiddle and perhaps a song or two, and some in Irish or Scottish Gaelic!
-It is very friendly and we welcome everyone – it can be a good way to pick up any of the above!
-The only criterion is we try to have regular offerings in Celtic traditional genre(s).
+On a good day we have a variety of tunes with instruments from pipes to melodeon, banjo to fiddle and an equal number of songs, with some from other cultures and languages like Irish or Scottish Gaelic!
+The participants are very friendly and we welcome everyone – it can be a good way to pick up any of the above!
+The only criterion is we try to have some of the offerings in Celtic traditional genre(s).

 Please come along if you can!